One in 10 people who have owned a timeshare has been scammed.

 The absolute best-case scenario as an owner is that you are reserving your vacation for future years.
-Again, this could be an ideal situation if you only plan to visit the same place and at the same time every year, but even then, most owners are left unaware of the specifics of their agreement.
+Again, this could be ideal if you only plan to visit the same place and at the same time every year, but even then, most owners are left unaware of the specifics of their agreement.
 That includes added costs to be paid every year, whether or not you've paid off the timeshare's mortgage and increasing maintenance fees.
-The fact that timeshares are sold as investments when in all actuality, they are money pits that you cannot escape from is one of the most significant issues that owners face.
+The fact that timeshares are sold as investments when in all actuality, they are money pits you cannot escape from is one of the most significant issues that owners face.

 According to the American Resort Development Association, the average cost for a timeshare unit from a resort developer in 2018 was just below $21,000.
 So one would think that paying off their timeshare mortgage after many years would be a cause for celebration.
 Well, hold the confetti because you may be unaware of maintenance fees.